rh-mobb/documentation/content/rosa/ingress-controller/index.md

 1. Export few environment variables
 > **Important**: The variables below can be customized to fit your needs for your ingress controller.
 **CERT_NAME** this is the name of the tls secret for the domain of your ingress controller.
-This tls secret must be stored in the openshit-ingress namespace.
+This tls secret must be stored in the openshift-ingress namespace.
 If you are adding an additional Ingress Controller to the openshiftapps.com domain that comes with ROSA use the name of the secret in the openshift-ingress namespace that has the naming format of (ID)-primary-cert-bundle-secret.
 **SCOPE** this will be the scope of the Network Load Balancer that will be provisioned.
 The scope can be either **Internal** for a private network load balancer or **External** for an Internet facing network load balancer.